nextnanopy/nextnanopy/docs/examples/Example3_Load_polygons_from_a_GDSII_file.rst

 ``my_gds.polygons_xy`` or ``my_gds.xy`` (transposed array) - labels:
 user-defined labels for each polygons

-It has also a easy method to plot the polygons:
+It has also an easy method to plot the polygons:

 .. code:: python